iDhanushp/ear_biometrics_prototype/PROJECT_DOCUMENTATION.md

 The system now supports robust, multi-modal authentication using both ear canal echo and voice.
 All fusion modes (echo-only, voice-only, fused, late/hybrid fusion) are implemented and validated.
 The architecture is research-ready, with strong performance, flexible experimentation, and clear documentation.
 Future improvements can further enhance security, accuracy, and real-world robustness.

 **Note:** This project is NOT ear-only.
 Both ear canal echo and voice/phrase modalities are required for best performance and security.

+- Hyperparameter tuning: The training pipeline now uses expanded hyperparameter grids for all models (SVM, Random Forest, Gradient Boosting, KNN, MLP) and supports both GridSearchCV (for best accuracy) and RandomizedSearchCV (for faster prototyping).
+This enables more robust model selection and improved accuracy, with the option to trade off speed and thoroughness as needed.
+- Ensembling: The system continues to use late/hybrid fusion and ensemble voting for maximum accuracy and robustness.